oroinc/documentation/user_guide/workflow_management.rst

 After saving user will be redirected to workflow view page - here there is short description of created flow.
 But now this workflow is inactive, so to it must be activated first.
-To do that user must click button "Activate" at the top of view page and confirm activation.
+To do that user must click button "Activate" at the top of view page and confirm activation (also activate action can be executed from workflow grid).

 Here is how view page should look like.